 Now we see the problem: many vulnerable dependencies and ‘heavy’ features.

-It takes (too much) time to develop anything new in such a complex environment.
-And it’s costly to pay for so many external services.
+It takes can take a lot of time to develop anything new in such a complex environment – and it’s costly to pay for so many external services.

 Node.js + Lambda(AWS) + Serverless = a lightweight project

 Are the above tools and technologies new to you?
-No worries, just read our in-depth guide on how to set them up.
+No worries, here is our in-depth guide on how to set them up.